kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

 ### And Just One More Thing

-If you ever get the change to walk around inside a SteelWorks, then jump at it.
+If you ever get the chance to walk around inside a SteelWorks, then jump at it.
 They're one of the most awe-inspiring places.
-Like being next to a man-made volcano.
+Like standing inside a cathedral with a volcano erupting next to you.

 ![BOS Cathedral](/assets/bos-cathedral.jpg)